ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 ---

-### Task 1: Install Windows Server 2022 Standard
+### Task 1: Install Windows Server 2025 Standard

-Create a new virtual machine for **Windows Server 2022 Standard** using the "Windows Server 2022 Standard" installation media (you may choose a newer option if available, but this lab was tested on that specific version - see the warning above about Server 2025 not working currently).
+Create a new virtual machine for **Windows Server 2025 Standard** using the "Windows Server 2025 Standard" installation media (you may choose a newer option if available, but this lab was tested on that specific version).
 You can download the installation files and obtain a product key from the [Microsoft Azure Student Portal](https://azureforeducation.microsoft.com/devtools) discussed in Module 1.

-* File Name: `en-us_windows_server_2022_updated_july_2023_x64_dvd_541692c3.iso`
+* File Name: `en-us_windows_server_2025_x64_dvd_b7ec10f3.iso`
-* SHA 256 Hash: `e215493d331ebd57ea294b2dc96f9f0d025bc97b801add56ef46d8868d810053`
+* SHA 256 Hash: `854109e1f215a29fc3541188297a6ca97c8a8f0f8c4dd6236b78dfdf845bf75e`

 {{% notice tip %}}
 For this system, I recommend giving the VM ample resources, usually at least 2 GB RAM and multiple processor cores if you can spare them.
 You may need to adjust the VM settings as needed to balance the performance of this VM against the available resources on your system.